 Unfortunately, It’s Not as Simple as That

-Of course it isn’t – but using the equation above is useful nonetheless.
+Of course it isn't – but using the customer lifetime value formula above is useful nonetheless.

 So, to give you the more thorough run-down of customer lifetime value calculations, we reproduce this infographic from Kissmetrics, which takes coffee shop chain Starbucks as an example for how to calculate customer lifetime value.

 Click Image to Enlarge